The Future of Autonomous Vehicles

 When do people feel the most uncertain around autonomous vehicles?

-What information do users want in the moment — and what overwhelms them?
+What information do users want in the moment and what is unneccessary?

-How does context (campus vs. city streets) change trust expectations?
+How does the environmental context change trust expectations?

 To answer these questions, we conducted desk reviews on public trust and perceptions on AVs, existing policies and regulations, and human–vehicle interaction, interviews with subject matter experts and road users, and scenario observation and analysis focused on campus environments.